11 Money-Saving Secrets Target Employees Won’t Tell You

 You don’t need a gift receipt

 Feel bad asking your aunt for a gift receipt but know you’ll never use the blender she bought you?
 No worries—Target will still give you a gift card, even without proof of purchase.
 The only catch is that merchandise return cards can only be redeemed in person, not online.
 If you made the purchase but just can’t find the receipt, you’re even luckier.
 After you show ID and the card you used to pay, Target can try to track down your transaction and give you a refund.
-Check out these other secrets for getting a refund on almost anything.

 Never pay shipping on Target.com

 Target offers free returns on online purchases, so you don’t need to worry about wasting money sending any unwanted items back.
 As for the delivery fee to get to your house, regular Target.com shoppers might have one more reason to sign up for a REDcard.
 Target cardholders get free shipping on almost any online purchase, with no minimum.
 Just note that you can’t use a Target debit card on the mobile online store.
 Check out these 29 things you’re not buying from Target—but should.